 - 18 fresh raspberries

-- Combine the rice (do not rinse), milk, cream, coconut milk, vanilla extract, sugar and star anise pod in a heavy bottomed pot
+- Combine un-rinsed rice, milk, cream, coconut milk, vanilla extract, sugar and star anise pod in a heavy bottomed pot

-- Bring it to a low simmer for 55-70 minutes until the rice is soft.
-Start tasting after 55 minutes.
+- Bring it to a low simmer for 55-60 minutes until the rice is soft.
+Taste to make sure

 - Stir occasionally while simmering and reducing, then transfer it to a bowl and let it cool to room temperature – about an hour.
 It will thicken as it cools